Do you sincerely look your age

 Some of them look like old bald men

-When you undress them, then they go
+When you undress them, fountains go

 Some babies small like opium dens